nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Architecture

+The ***Architecture Diagram*** given below explains the high-level design of TalentSG and how the components work together.

 <img src="images/ArchitectureDiagram.png" width="280" />

-The ***Architecture Diagram*** given above explains the high-level design of the App.

-Given below is a quick overview of main components and how they interact with each other.

 **Main components of the architecture**

-**`Main`** (consisting of classes [`Main`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/java/seedu/address/Main.java) and [`MainApp`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/java/seedu/address/MainApp.java)) is in charge of the app launch and shut down.
+**`Main`** consists of two classes: [`Main`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/java/seedu/address/Main.java) and [`MainApp`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/java/seedu/address/MainApp.java)).
+It is in charge of the app launch and shut down.
-* At app launch, it initializes the other components in the correct sequence, and connects them up with each other.
+* At app launch: it initializes the other components in the correct sequence, and connects them up with each other.
-* At shut down, it shuts down the other components and invokes cleanup methods where necessary.
+* At shut down: it shuts down the other components and invokes cleanup methods where necessary.

 The bulk of the app's work is done by the following four components: